SRWieZ/SRWieZ/README.md

 Regularly posting blog posts here: [srwiez.com](srwiez.com)

-Currently working on [unolia.com](https://unolia.com), the best place to manage dns domain names.
+Currently working on [unolia.com](https://unolia.com), the best place to manage your domain names (DNS).
 From the dashboard, the command line, or the API.
 Comes with a ton of features to help you have secure and well configured domain.